 THE ELUSIVE FOUNDING FATHERS of New York punk– they literally built the CBGB stage in 1973 – Television were the last of the first wave of bands to actually record an album.
 But they more than met the heavy expectations piled upon them by delivering a masterpiece, Marquee Moon.

 Now a regular on any Greatest Albums lists, Marquee Moon failed even to scratch the US Billboard Top 200 on release in February 1977, although it hit No. 28 in the UK.
-It is a defining artifact of New York punk, yet is has little to do with its peers.
-Influences are there to be spotted – shards of Nuggets-style garage, moves copped from the sharpest Brit-invasion groups – but Tom Verlaine’s barked, sneered and whispered lyrics have a tense, abstruse poetry and lend a cool, questing, nocturnal urban intellectual bent to the album.
+It is a defining artifact of New York punk, yet has little to do with its peers.
+Influences are there to be spotted – the Velvets, of course, Bob Dylan, of course, shards of Nuggets-style garage, moves copped from the sharpest Brit-invasion groups – but Tom Verlaine’s barked, sneered and whispered lyrics have a tense, abstruse poetry and lend a cool, questing, nocturnal urban intellectual bent to the album.
 However it’s the long, free-jazz inflected guitar duels, duets, gangfights and trade-offs between Verlaine and the group’s co-founder Richard Lloyd that truly set Television apart, and became their signature.

 Marquee Moon is a record that seemed to come rising out of nowhere.
 But here, in his own words, Richard Lloyd tells the story behind its making – and the eventual unmaking of the band.
 A tale of disgusting shirts, drunken producers, and power trips…Over to Mr Lloyd: